Blog

 Compliance and Security

-Organizations must use either single‑tenant or verified data center hosting to process regulated information.
-Security configurations and physical access become more manageable through dedicated servers which provide complete control to users.
-Public clouds offer compliance certifications (HIPAA, PCI‑DSS, etc.), yet multi‑tenant environments need users to place their trust in provider‑level isolation.
-Enterprises usually maintain regulated data within single‑tenant or private hosting environments.
+Regulated workloads often require single‑tenant or verified data center hosting to process sensitive information.
+Dedicated servers give customers more direct control over the operating system, network rules, and isolation model, while facility access remains governed by the data center.
+Public clouds offer compliance programs for frameworks such as HIPAA and PCI‑DSS, yet multi‑tenant environments need users to place their trust in provider‑level isolation.
+Many enterprises maintain regulated data within single‑tenant or private hosting environments.

 Geographic Latency

 Physical distance influences response times.
-Each 1,000 km adds roughly 10 ms of latency.
-Amazon discovered that a 100 ms rise in response time results in a 1 % decline of sales revenue.
-Server placement near user clusters stands essential for achieving high performance.
+Across fiber, each 1,000 km can add roughly 10 ms of round‑trip propagation delay before routing, queuing, and application overhead.
+A long‑cited Amazon latency benchmark reported that a 100 ms delay was associated with a 1 % decline in sales, illustrating why low‑latency architecture matters.
+Server placement near user clusters is essential for high performance.
 Some organizations use edge computing along with content delivery networks (CDNs) to distribute content near user locations.
-Melbicom operates 20 global data centers, plus a CDN spanning 50+ cities for low‑latency access.
+Melbicom operates 21 global data centers, plus a CDN in 55+ locations across 39 countries for low‑latency access.

 Dedicated Servers